Many of us run to the store and buy a bag of charcoal without even thinking about what they buy.

 Charcoal briquettes ingredients

 He found a chemist by the name of Orin Stafford who invented a way to make fuel from sawdust and mill waste by combining it with tar and cornstarch.
 These are basically still the charcoal briquettes ingredients, although I am not sure about the tar.
-That is probably replace with Sodium Nitrate.
+That is probably replaced with Sodium Nitrate.

 Thomas Edison designed a factory for briquettes, next to the sawmill and this facility was run by Mr. Kingsford.